 Before we jump into planning, I invite you to watch this video to get a little bit of a taste of what to expect on your Albanian Alps journey.
 I was documenting our Valbona to Theth hike from the start to finish and compiled it into a short moody 1-minute cinematic clip.
 Enjoy watching!

 Valbona-Theth Hike Overview

-Distance: 9.5 KM from Rrogam to Theth trailheads (12 to 19 KM from Valbona to Theth, depends on your starting and ending points).
+Distance: 9.5 KM from Rrogam to Theth trailheads (12 to 19 KM from Valbona to Theth, depending on your starting and ending points).

-Duration: 5-8 hours moving time, depending on your speed and distance (6-10 hours with stops).
+Duration: 5-8 hours of moving time, depending on your speed and distance (6-10 hours with stops).